dipaksaini98/goerror/README.md

  - Plug and Play (compatible with existing go [errors](https://golang.org/pkg/errors/) package)
  - Allows you to specify error types
  - Easy conversion of error into Map or JSON.
- - Add context to error for passing the human readable error message to client side applications.
+ - Add context to error for passing the human-readable error message to client-side applications.
- - Wrap and Unwrap error stack.
+ - Wraps and unwraps error stack.

 ## Documentation

-Let's look at the some code snippets.
+Let's look at some code snippets.
 But before this, make sure to download the package using

-    go get -v github.com/vasupal1996/goerror
+    go get -v github.com/dipaksaini98/goerror

    and import the package as

     import  (
-	    errors "github.com/vasupal1996/goerror"
+	    errors "github.com/dipaksaini98/goerror"
     )

 ### Create error